dreymonde/AppFolder/README.md

 [platform-badge]: https://img.shields.io/badge/platform-iOS%20%7C%20macOS%20%7C%20watchOS%20%7C%20tvOS-lightgrey.svg
 [platform-url]: https://developer.apple.com/swift/

 **AppFolder** is a lightweight framework that lets you design a friendly, strongly-typed representation of a directories inside your app folder.
-All the system directories like **Caches/** or **Application Support/** is already here, and you can add yours using only a couple of lines of code.
+All the system directories like **Caches/** or **Application Support/** are already presented, and you can add yours using only a couple of lines of code.

 **AppFolder** can offer two unique reasons for you to use it in your code:

 1. It makes accessing trivial locations (like "**Documents**" folder) incredibly easy. `NSSearchPathForDirectoriesInDomains` can easily scare you from working with a file system, and **AppFolder** reduces anxiety of this (and others) scary Cocoa API.
 2. It visualizes the folder structure of your app.
 You design how the folder should be structured using strong types -- and autocompletion.

-## Example
+## Usage

 ```swift
 import AppFolder